 ‘In the end, I got a legal summons saying I was being taken to court because I owed about £85,000.
 I also found out that I’d not only been keeping my husband, but his second wife and child too!’

-Sue's story is an extreme example of financial abuse and resulted in her falling into a severe amount of debt.
+Janet's story is an extreme example of financial abuse and resulted in her falling into a severe amount of debt.
 Sadly, at CAP we see many people coming to us for help as a result of this kind of abuse.
-While some, like Sue, have thankfully managed to get debt free and got their lives back on track, there are no doubt many still out there struggling in silence, risking debt for no other reason than they've put their trust in the wrong person.
+While some, like Janet, have thankfully managed to get debt free and got their lives back on track, there are no doubt many still out there struggling in silence, risking debt for no other reason than they've put their trust in the wrong person.

 So what help is available?